Let’s talk about accountability. We throw the word around all the time, in a mix of contexts.

 What Is Accountability?

 Accountability is a way of using social constructs like deadlines, check-ins, and group dynamics to shape our behavior.
-As social creatures, we are highly motivated not to violate the contracts we make with others.
-If used intentionally, these social contracts can be a powerful tool in achieving otherwise difficult goals.
+As social creatures, we have a natural motivation to uphold our contracts with others.

-As I’ve often written about, there tends to be a disconnect between the healthy, long-term choices we want to make, and the more comfortable short-term choices we often make instead:
+See, there tends to be a disconnect between the healthy, long-term choices we want to make and the more comfortable short-term choices we often make instead:

-- I want to exercise and eat well, but I really like watching TV and eating Utz Party Mix from a big plastic jug) instead
+- I want to exercise and eat well, but I like watching TV and eating Utz Party Mix from a big plastic jug instead.

-- Saving money to build my future would be great, but Apple just released a new product, and I can’t just not have it like some unwashed pleb
+- Saving money to build my future would be great, but Apple just released a new product, and I can’t be the only unwashed pleb who doesn’t buy it.

-- I could look for new growth opportunities at work, oooor I could spend the afternoon looking at memes and then leave early
+- I could look for new growth opportunities at work, or I could spend the afternoon looking at memes and then leave early.

 The Difference Between Accountability and Responsibility

 Accountability means owning the consequences of your actions or inaction.
-The promise of being held to account for the outcome of your behavior drives you toward beneficial choices and away from harmful ones.
+Knowing you will be held to account for the outcome of your behavior motivates you to make choices with good results.

-Responsibility means owning the solution, or way forward in a given situation.
-The promise of being responsible for resolving issues motivates you to fix, maintain, or improve circumstances in the present and avoid causing new issues for the future.
+Responsibility means owning the solution or way forward in a given situation.
+Being responsible for resolving issues motivates you to fix, maintain, or improve current circumstances and avoid causing new problems in the future.

-You can probably see why these two terms get so mixed up, so let’s break it down with an example: smashing my mom’s TV while playing Wiffle Ball in the house.
+You can probably see why these two terms get so mixed up.
+There’s some overlap.
+So let’s break it down with an example: smashing my mom’s TV while playing Wiffle Ball in the house.
 It’s the kind of thing that could happen to anyone.

-Accountability in this case means accepting that your choices (and poor pitching) got you here.
-Different decisions could have steered you away from the adverse outcome (upsetting someone else, not having a TV) could have been avoided if you had acted differently.
-Responsibility would be taking it upon yourself to right this wrong.
-Most likely by apologizing and/or replacing the TV.
+Accountability, in this case, means accepting that your choices (and lousy pitching) got you here.
+Different decisions could have steered you away from the adverse outcome (upsetting someone else, not having a TV).
+Responsibility would be taking it upon yourself to correct this wrong.
+Most likely by apologizing (and replacing the TV).

 Why Is Accountability so Important?

-In all likelihood, breaking your mom’s TV while playing wiffle ball, as NORMAL and UNDERSTANDABLE a problem as it is to have, is not something you have to deal with often.
-If it is, things in your life are going either way wrong, or way right.
+In all likelihood, breaking your mom’s TV while playing Wiffle Ball, as NORMAL and UNDERSTANDABLE a problem as it is to have, is not something you have to deal with often.
+If it is, things in your life are going either very wrong or very right.
 Either way, I’m intrigued.

 - Skipping your workout for a week to catch up on that new Shonda Rhimes show

-- Absolutely blasting through your budget on an enticing spring clearance sale
+- Blasting through your budget on an enticing spring clearance sale

 Just like responsibility, accountability is important in life as a motivator.
-It helps us make healthy long term choices, rather than just doing what is easy and comfortable in the moment.
+It helps us make healthy long-term choices rather than just doing what is easy and comfortable at the moment.

 Accountability and Success

-As we’ve established, big prizes like professional success, financial freedom, robust health and emotional peace – require us to do things for tomorrow that aren’t always easy today.
+All of the big prizes in life, like professional success, financial freedom, robust health, and emotional peace – require us to do things for tomorrow that isn’t always easy today.

-And that is exactly what makes accountability so important to personal development.
+And that is precisely what makes accountability so crucial to personal development.

-For example, think of exercising with a buddy or personal trainer, or in a group fitness class.
-Exercise is obviously essential to a healthy life, and skipping it can have serious consequences.
+For example, think of exercising with a buddy, a personal trainer, or a group fitness class.
+Exercise is essential to a healthy life, and skipping it can have serious consequences.
 But, as such social animals, none of that motivates us as much as:

 - Letting your gym buddy Chad down by skipping leg day

-- Having your trainer Chad give you a hard time about your doughy, flimsy legs
+- Having your trainer, Chad, give you a hard time about your flimsy legs

-- Explaining to everyone named Chad in your workout class why you were suspiciously absent for yet another leg day
+- Explaining to everyone in your workout class (all named Chad) why you were suspiciously absent for yet another leg day

-We want to be in good shape and all.
-But we really, really don’t want to make Chad sad.
+We want to be in good shape, sure.
+But we especially don’t want to make Chad sad.

 Exercise is just one example.
-By using systems of accountability, we can give ourselves that extra motivational push to succeed in any area where short term choices can come into conflict with long term goals.
+Systems of accountability can give us that extra push to succeed anywhere that short-term choices conflict with long-term goals.

 Living with a Lack of Accountability

-Having a lack of accountability is a lot like having a lack of self control.
-Both of these are tools that help us keep future actions in sync with past intentions.
-A lack of these tools breaks the balance, and leaves us vulnerable to short-term impulses.
+Having a lack of accountability is like having a lack of self-control.
+Both of these are tools that help us to build disciplined routines.
+Conversely, a lack of either equates to a risk of losing discipline and breaking good habits.

-Accountability maintains this balance by creating a sort of helpful discomfort.
+Accountability fuels discipline by creating a sort of helpful discomfort.

-Think of how physical pain motivates us to make changes: get out of the painful situation, treat wounds, etc. Pain, by definition, doesn’t feel good.
-And it isn’t meant to.
+Consider how physical pain motivates us to make changes: get out of the painful situation, treat wounds, etc. Pain, by definition, doesn’t feel good.
+Nor should it.
 It exists to draw our attention to a problem so that we can make a change to protect ourselves.

-In a similar way, a feeling of accountability can set off a mental warning that says “hey, I don’t think you want to do this, this will be bad for you later.”
-It is an advance signal that warns us to change course.
+Similarly, a feeling of accountability can set off a mental warning, saying, “Hey, I don’t think you want to do this; this will be bad for you later.”
+This advance signal warns us to change course.

-Just as an inability to feel physical discomfort can lead to unknowingly causing oneself harm, a complete lack of accountability can be dangerous.
+Just as living without physical pain can lead to unknowingly causing oneself harm, a complete lack of accountability can be dangerous.

 How Can I be More Accountable?

-Before signing off, I want to leave you with a few quick tips that I have found invaluable for getting the most out of this social superpower.
+I want to leave you with a few quick tips that I have found invaluable to get the most out of this social superpower.
 These have helped me use accountability on the road to my personal goals.

-Before re-inventing the wheel, see if you can make more use of the systems of accountability that already exist to help you along your way.
-We already saw the value of having a workout partner or trainer for fitness goals, but systems like this are all over the place if you look around.
+Before reinventing the wheel, see if you can make more use of accountability where it already exists.
+For example, earlier, I talked about the value of a workout partner or trainer for fitness goals.
+The good news is that systems like these are all over the place if you look around.

-Depending on the goal you are focusing on, take a look around to see what sorts of social structures already exist that can help you.
+Depending on the goal you are focusing on, do a little investigating to see what social structures already exist that can help you.
 Support groups, mentors, coaches, and friendly competitions are just a few examples.
 The value of accountability is no new concept.
 Chances are, there’s something out there that can work for you.